rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

 Note that sequence `rp` is intended to maintain a rooted path as a sequence of nodes.
 Usually, this would be implemented as a stack of nodes.
-However, since a stack maintains its elements in reverse, this option was not chosen as a matter of clarity.
+However, since a stack maintains its elements in reverse, one needs to think of `rp` as a simple hashtable.

-Note that expression `rp.setLast(level, current)` is expected to first ensure that the array's capacity is such that the given node can be set at the specified level.
-Furthermore, the expression is expected to set the current node at the specified level.
-Finally, the specified level is used to update the rooted path such that the node being set is treated as the new last node, which can be retrieved via the expression `rp.currentLast`.
+Note that expression `rp.setLast(level, node)` is expected to set the given node at the specified level.
+Furthermore, the call is expected to maintain a reference of the node that was set last, and which can be retrieved via the rooted path's `.currentLast` property.

 Note that the above decoding algorithm is **similar to rank-based algorithms**.
 That is because the current node, assuming all is in order, always is a child to one of the nodes in the current rooted path.
-(More detailed explanations will follow eventually at some point).
+(More detailed explanations will follow eventually).